-\emph{2. $\xi = \gamma$: $U_ND_\gamma$ scenario}: It can be directly tested at several detectors and in particular at MINER$\nu$A and ND280.
+\emph{2. $\xi = \gamma$: $U_ND_\gamma$ scenario}: It can be directly tested at several detectors, and in particular, at MINER$\nu$A and ND280.

 In the left panel of \cref{fig:ud-gamma}, the number of isolated $\gamma$ events in MINER$\nu$A $N^{MV}_{\gamma- \gamma sh}$ is shown as a function of $c\tau^0$.
-Both contributions from upscattering in the detector and in the dirt are included; the latter induces a bump at $c\tau^0 = 1-5$ m depending on the value of $m_N$ (if there was no dirt effect included, the shape would qualitatively resemble \cref{fig:PS2showerEE}).
-Both in MINER$\nu$A and MiniBooNE the signature factors for this channel are close to $1$ and strong dependence of $N^{MV}_{\gamma- \gamma sh}$ on $m_N$ follows from coherent cross-section: We observe that, with the increase of $m_N$, the cross section for partially coherent scattering drops more strongly around the typical MiniBooNE energy $E_N^{MB} \sim 0.8$ GeV, while for MINER$\nu$A with $E_N^{MV} \sim 5$ GeV the decrease is much weaker
+Both contributions from upscattering in the detector and in the dirt are included; the latter induces a bump at $c\tau^0 = (1 - 5)$ m depending on the value of $m_N$ (if there was no dirt effect included, the shape would qualitatively resemble \cref{fig:PS2showerEE}).
+Both in MINER$\nu$A and MiniBooNE the signature factors for this channel are close to $1$ and the strong dependence of $N^{MV}_{\gamma- \gamma sh}$ on $m_N$ follows from coherent cross section: With the increase of $m_N$, the cross section for partially coherent scattering drops strongly around the typical MiniBooNE energy $E_N^{MB} \sim 0.8$ GeV, while for MINER$\nu$A with $E_N^{MV} \sim 5$ GeV the decrease is much weaker